Stephen Breyer: Early life and education

 Breyer was born on August 15, 1938, in San Francisco, California, to Anne A. (née Roberts) and Irving Gerald Breyer.
 Breyer's paternal great-grandfather emigrated from Romania to the United States, settling in Cleveland, Ohio, where Breyer's grandfather was born.
-Breyer was raised in a middle-class Jewish family.
+Breyer was raised in a middle-class Reform Jewish family.
 His father was a lawyer who served as legal counsel to the San Francisco Board of Education.

-Breyer and his younger brother Charles R. Breyer, who later became a federal district judge, were active in the Boy Scouts of America and achieved the Eagle Scout rank.
+Breyer and his younger brother Charles Breyer, who later became a federal district judge, were active in the Boy Scouts of America and achieved the Eagle Scout rank.
+In 2007, he received the Distinguished Eagle Scout Award.
 Breyer attended Lowell High School, where he was a member of the Lowell Forensic Society and debated regularly in high school tournaments, including against future California governor Jerry Brown and future Harvard Law School professor Laurence Tribe.

 After graduating from high school in 1955, Breyer studied philosophy at Stanford University.
 He graduated in 1959 with a Bachelor of Arts degree with highest honors and membership in Phi Beta Kappa.
-Breyer was awarded a Marshall Scholarship, which he used to study philosophy, politics, and economics at Magdalen College, Oxford, receiving a first-class honors B.A. in 1961.
+Breyer was awarded a Marshall Scholarship, which he used to study philosophy, politics, and economics at Magdalen College, Oxford, receiving a B.A. with first-class honors in 1961.
 He then returned to the United States to attend Harvard Law School, where he was an articles editor of the Harvard Law Review and graduated in 1964 with a Bachelor of Laws degree, magna cum laude.

-Breyer spent eight years in the United States Army Reserve including six months on active duty in the Army Strategic Intelligence.
+Breyer spent eight years in the United States Army Reserve during the Vietnam War, including six months on active duty in the Army Strategic Intelligence.
 He reached the rank of corporal and was honorably discharged in 1965.

-In 1967, Breyer married The Honourable Joanna Freda Hare, a psychologist and member of the British aristocracy, younger daughter of John Hare, 1st Viscount Blakenham and granddaughter of Richard Hare, 4th Earl of Listowel.
+In 1967, Breyer married Joanna Freda Hare, a psychologist and member of the British aristocracy, younger daughter of John Hare, 1st Viscount Blakenham and granddaughter of Richard Hare, 4th Earl of Listowel.
 They have three adult children: Chloe, an Episcopal priest; Nell; and Michael.